 Think of the DAF as its own charity.
 When you contribute funds to it, you receive an income tax deduction.
 You can then use funds in your DAF to make charitable gifts when you want to make them.
-A DAF may only distribute to qualified, public charities, like UVU.
+A DAF may only distribute to qualified, public charities, like us.
 The DAF cannot return funds to you.

-You can establish a DAF with a financial institution.
+You can establish a DAF with a sponsoring organization or financial institution.
 The institution invests the funds, and you advise it how you want the funds granted.
 You can only advise grants, not control them, although most institutions will follow your advice consistently.
 DAFs offer a range of benefits.
-You can also list UVU as the beneficiary of your DAF.